The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 You select all vertices with to, with u you open the UV mapping menu and click unwrap.

-To see the UV map created, another window opens in the wievport.
+To see the UV map created, another window opens in the viewport.

-To do this you go to one side of the current viewport until one appears double freccina, click with the right button and open a menu, choose split area.
+To do this you go to one side of the current viewport until a double freccina, click with the right button and open a menu, choose split area.

-Now that the window is open let's go into the mode and let's talk UV / image editor.
+Now that the window is open let's go into the mode and choose UV / image editor.

 Here we can see our UV.